sre-summercamp/sre-summercamp.github.io/content/faq/index.md

 ### How much does it cost?

 Conferences access is free while participating to the whole event will cost you 15euros to cover lunch expenses and outdoor activities.
+For the tickets, it's [here](https://www.eventbrite.com/e/sre-france-summer-camp-tickets-394252900037)!